MousaviLaleh/UFOs/README.md

 - Create a function to filter the table.
 - Create a filter area in the webpage, using Bootstrap form component.
 - Style the webpage using Bootstrap and CSS stylings.
-- Tie the js code to html page.
+- Tie the js code to the html page.
 <br/>

 Initial look of the webpage :
 <br/>

 ![01.png](static/images/01.png)

 The filters help user to have a faster and neat search into the table.